iceybubble/iceybubble/README.md

 ---

 ### 🚀 About Me
-- 🔭 Currently working on honing my cybersecurity skills.
+🔍 Exploring ethical hacking, penetration testing, and SOC basics

-- 🌱 Deepening my knowledge of penetration testing and threat intelligence.
+🌱 Learning more about threat intelligence, SIEM, and bug bounty recon

-- 🤝 I love collaborating on security projects and learning from the community.
+🛠️ Enjoy turning concepts into hands-on projects

-- 💬 Ask me about: anything.
+🤝 Love collaborating and learning from the security community

-- 📫 Reach me at: **kathaitpallavi164@gmail.com**
+💬 Ask me about cybersecurity basics, tools, or learning resources

-- ⚡ Fun fact: I am the best in the world.
+📫 Reach me at: kathaitpallavi164@gmail.com

 ---